 This guide will analyze the most common types of stakeholders and look at the unique needs that each of them typically has.
 The goal is to put yourself in the shoes of each type of stakeholder and see things from their point of view.

 Stake: Product/service quality and value

 Many would argue that businesses exist to serve their customers.
-Customers are actually stakeholders of a business in that they are impacted by the quality of service and its value.
-For example, passengers traveling on an airplane literally have their lives in the company’s hands while flying with the airline.
+Customers are actually stakeholders of a business, in that they are impacted by the quality of service/products and their value.
+For example, passengers traveling on an airplane literally have their lives in the company’s hands when flying with the airline.

 Stake: Employment income and safety

 Employees have a direct stake in the company in that they earn an income to support themselves, along with other benefits (both monetary and non-monetary).
-Depending on the nature of the business, employees may also have a health and safety interest (for example, transportation, mining, oil and gas, construction, etc.).
+Depending on the nature of the business, employees may also have a health and safety interest (for example, in the industries of transportation, mining, oil and gas, construction, etc.).

 Stake: Financial returns

 Investors include both shareholders and debtholders.
-Shareholders invest capital in the business and expect to earn a certain rate of return on that capital.
+Shareholders invest capital in the business and expect to earn a certain rate of return on that invested capital.
 Investors are commonly concerned with the concept of shareholder value.
 Lumped in with this group are all other providers of capital, such as lenders and potential acquirers.
 All shareholders are inherently stakeholders, but stakeholders are not inherently shareholders.

 #4 Suppliers and Vendors

 Stake: Revenues and safety

 Suppliers and vendors sell goods and/or services to a business and rely on it for revenue generation and on-going income.
-In many industries, the suppliers also have their health and safety on the line, as they may be directly involved in the company’s operations.
+In many industries, suppliers also have their health and safety on the line, as they may be directly involved in the company’s operations.

 Stake: Health, safety, economic development